Shelex/llm-reasoning/README.md

-# Local LLM reasoning to make it reason
+# Local LLM reasoning just for fun

 **TL;DR**: Backend for opinionatedly enhanced local llm that thinks so hard it might immediately regret it.